bcgsc/rsempipeline/README.rst

 rsempipeline
 ========================

-(The pipeline is still under development, please contact the author if you need it setup in your environment).

 rsempipeline is a pipeline for analyzing `GEO
 <http://www.ncbi.nlm.nih.gov/geo/>`_ data using `RSEM
 <http://deweylab.biostat.wisc.edu/rsem/>`_.
 The typical analysis process is as